hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > New fangled dances, waltzes and quadrilles,
 >
-> And those queer modern dancing jacks and jills.
+> And those queer modern dancing Jacks and Jills.
 >
 > Miss Frump.
-You may say jacks and jills, for such queer guests
+You may say Jacks and Jills, for such queer guests
 >
-> I never saw, as Ball rooms now infest.
+> I never saw, as ball rooms now infest.
 >
-> If I could see them well expos'd, 'twould be
+> If I could see them well exposed, it would be
 >
 > The greatest pleasure you could give to me;
 >
 > I shall be happy to make one, and show
 >
-> That I the auties of these gentry know.
+> That I the antics of these gentry know.
 >
 > Bel.
 We'll now begin; here are miss Frump and I,
 >